Notes

 Strongly Connected Components in Graph Theory

-Strongly connected component of a directed graph is a subgraph in which there exists a path from every vertex to every other vertex in the subgraph.
+A strongly connected component of a directed graph is a subgraph in which there exists a path from every vertex to every other vertex in the subgraph.
+In this article, I implement Tarjan's algorithm to find strongly connected components in a graph.

 Minimum Spanning Tree

-I implement the Prim and Kruskal algorithms to find the minimum spanning tree in a graph with different implementations for sparse and dense graphs, also with the theory covered I also implement an algorithm to find the number of nimal spanning trees in a graph.
+This article covers the minimum spanning tree (MST).
+MSTs have important applications; for example, they can be used to minimize the cost of building a communication network or to identify important features or patterns in a dataset.
+I implement the Prim and Kruskal algorithms to find the minimum spanning tree in a graph, with different implementations for sparse and dense graphs.
+With the theory covered, I also implement an algorithm to find the number of minimal spanning trees in a graph.

 Cut-vertices (articulation points) in Graph Theory

-A vertex $v$ in a connected graph $G$ is called a cut-vertex if $G - v$ results in a disconnected graph, note that $G - v$ is an induced subgraph of $G$ (meaning that $G - v$ contains all the vertices of $G$ but $v$ and a set of edges $G - V$ where $V$ consists of all the edges incident to $v$).
+A vertex $v$ in a connected graph $G$ is called a **cut-vertex** if $G - v$ results in a disconnected graph.
+Note that $G - v$ is an induced subgraph of $G$ (meaning that $G - v$ contains all the vertices of $G$ except $v$ and a set of edges $G - E_v$, where $E_v$ consists of all the edges incident to $v$).
+In this article, I implement an algorithm to find the articulation points in an undirected graph.
+I also explain biconnected components in an undirected graph and concepts such as edge connectivity and vertex connectivity.

 Cut-edges (bridges) in Graph Theory

 An edge $e = uv$ of a connected graph $G$ is called a bridge if $G - e$ is disconnected (it increases the number of components).
+In this article, I implement an algorithm to find the bridges of an undirected graph using DFS.
+Next, I describe an algorithm to find strong bridges in directed graphs.

 Topological sorting of a graph

 Topological sorting is a linear ordering of the vertices of a directed acyclic graph (DAG) such that for every directed edge (u, v), vertex u comes before vertex v in the ordering.
 In other words, it is a way to order the vertices of a DAG such that there are no directed cycles.
+In this article, I implement the topological sorting algorithm and provide an example of how to use it to find the shortest path in a directed acyclic graph.

 Traversal of graphs

 There are many ways to traverse a graph.
-For example through breadth-first search and depth-first search.
-Exploring it with a breadth-first search has interesting properties like implicitly computing the distance from a source $s$ to all the reachable vertices.
-Exploring it with a depth-first search has properties about edges like finding back edges, forward edges and cross edges.
+For example, through breadth-first search and depth-first search.
+Exploring it with a breadth-first search has interesting properties, like implicitly computing the distance from a source $s$ to all the reachable vertices.
+Exploring it with a depth-first search has properties related to edges, like finding back edges, forward edges, and cross edges.
+This article has implementations for both BFS and DFS.

 Introduction to Graph Theory

-Graph Theory has numerous applications in real life, it can be used in problems found in social networks, transportation networks, the internet, chemistry, computer sciense, electrical networks among others.
+Graph theory has numerous applications in real life.
+It can be used in problems found in social networks, transportation networks, the internet, chemistry, computer science, and electrical networks, among others.
+In general, any problem that involves relationships between objects can be modeled as a graph.

 Integer Factorization

-Integer factorization is the process of decomposing a composite number into a product of smaller integers, if these integers are restricted to be prime numbers then the process is called prime factorization.
+Integer factorization is the process of decomposing a *composite* number into a product of smaller integers, if these integers are restricted to be prime numbers then the process is called **prime factorization**.
+This article covers factorization using trial division and fermat factorization through Pollard's Rho algorithm and using the sieve of eratosthenes.

 Divisor Function